 During the 2003 season, Williams picked up his first Coach-of-the-Year award after leading ECU to a 132-21-2 record, which included three wins over top-25 teams, three team titles and nine top-five finishes.

-Williams also coached the men's program to a 987-808-26 overall record during his first tenure in Greenville.
+Williams also coached the men's program (1995-96 to Fall 2005) to a 987-808-26 overall record during his first tenure in Greenville.
 In 10-plus seasons guiding the men, he led the Pirates to six team tournament titles, 12 individual crowns and coached five Academic All-America selections.